 What are some of the hopes that you have for the learners after experiencing the Sprint?

 That they evolve into self-aware people leaders.

-I have met some very compassionate and self-aware individuals in ME sprints.
+I have met some very compassionate and self-aware individuals in Management Essentials sprints.
 And it has helped me realize the importance of understanding oneself when setting goals and charting out a way forward.
 I believe that self-awareness is a very important trait for anybody, and especially people leaders because any reaction I have will have ripple effects on my team.

 Management Essentials Sprint addresses learners’ vulnerabilities by making room for them to look inwards, and share their leadership struggles.
 And I think that that’s a starting point for all our learners to become more aware of their motivations and pain points, and use that to identify what they want to do differently and what they want to learn next.